Mental Health Facilities Dayton, WA

 Comprehensive Healthcare Walla Walla - 30.9 miles from Dayton, WA

 Comprehensive Healthcare Walla Walla is one of mental health facilities in Walla Walla, Washington, located at 1520 Kelly Place, Suite 234, 99362 zip code.
-Comprehensive Healthcare Walla Walla provides outpatient treatment and telemedicine/telehealth.
-Comprehensive Healthcare Walla Walla provides couples/family therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to young adults, adults and seniors 65 or older.
-Comprehensive Healthcare Walla Walla also supports transitional age young adults, people with serious mental illness and LGBT.
-Additional services provided at Comprehensive Healthcare Walla Walla include case management, mentoring/peer support/consumer-run services and suicide prevention services.
+Comprehensive Healthcare Walla Walla provides telemedicine/telehealth and outpatient treatment.
+Comprehensive Healthcare Walla Walla provides couples/family therapy, trauma therapy and psychotropic medication to children / adolescents, seniors 65 or older and young adults.
+Comprehensive Healthcare Walla Walla also supports people with serious mental illness, people with trauma and people requiring dual diagnosis treatment.
+Additional services provided at Comprehensive Healthcare Walla Walla include illness management and recovery, psychosocial rehabilitation services and case management.

 Learn More